-Students who fail a module or course must retake that module or course.
-The failing grade will be averaged into their GPA at the end of the module or course and remain in effect until the module or course is repeated and a new grade is earned.
+Students who fail a module must retake that module.
+The failing grade will be averaged into their GPA at the end of the module and remain in effect until the module is repeated and a new grade is earned.
 If repeating the training is required, the length of the program must not exceed 1 1/2 times the planned program length.

-When students repeat a module or course, the last grade received for that module or course replaces the original grade on the transcript (even if the original grade was higher), and this new grade is used to calculate the cumulative GPA.
-The attendance for the repeated module or course will replace the attendance for the original module or course.
+When students repeat a module, the last grade received for that module replaces the original grade on the transcript (even if the original grade was higher), and this new grade is used to calculate the cumulative GPA.
+The attendance for the repeated module will replace the attendance for the original module.

-Students who receive a passing grade for a module or course, but wish to repeat the module or course may do so (subject to seat availability).
+Students who receive a passing grade for a module but wish to repeat the module may do so (subject to seat availability).

-NOTE: This campus does not permit students to make up absences that accrue on their attendance record during the classroom training; however, all absences accumulated during an externship must be made up so that the entire number of required hours are completed.
+NOTE: This campus does not permit students to make up absences that accrue on their attendance record during the classroom training modules.
+However, students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.